dmorris0/python_intro/Chapter_10_Classes.md

 ```
 Here `a` and `b` are instances of a `Car` class.
 They differ as they are separate blocks of memory.

-Note that Python classes by convention use camelcase, namely with capital letters in each word like this: `SportsCar`.
+**Convention Note**: Python classes (but not variables or functions) use CamelCase, namely with capital letters in each word like this: `SportsCar`.

 The Python file `car.py` in the `python` folder has an example of a more involved `Car` class:
 ```python